anujsaxenadev/GoogleMaps/README.md

 ## Roadmap
 Our future plans include:
-- Adding Cache Clearing Stratergy to make sure cache have some validity.
+- Adding Cache Clearing Stratergy to make sure cache have some validity using Work Manager
 - Encrypting the Resources before storing to cacheDir.
+(ChaCha20)
 - Using NDK to store the Google Maps API Key.
 - Using Jetpack Compose Instead of XML Layouts.
+(Blocker - Stream Not able to close)
 - Using Some other Libraries like Coil for caching images.
 - To check Another approach of Intercepting API Calls in Android Webiew (Through Javascript)